ptmcgrat/CichlidActionClassification/README.md

 ML_train.py

 Master script that runs a 3d convolutional neural network to classify video clips.
 This script runs 1) Training of the neural network from scratch.
 2) Applying a pre_trained neural network to unobserved video clips.
 To run this file, either change the default arguments or feed in the desired arguments at command line.
+You can find how to use the arguments using the argument help.

 VideoClassification.yaml